NASA invites aircraft manufacturers to use Starr Soft Support for accurate, cost-efficient testing

 In contrast, the Starr Soft Support isolation system eliminates the need for critical lift by integrating the inflatable isolators into an aircraft jacking system.
 The system maintains vertical 1mHertz and horizontal 0.8 Hertz isolating capabilities.
 The aircraft can be rolled onto the system, jacked up, and then the isolators can be inflated without any personnel needing to work underneath the aircraft.
 Also, the system accommodates changes in aircraft configuration, automatically adapting to changes in mass, and it can adjust the jacking height in one basic set-up.

-Aircraft manufacturers are invited to test their current and new designs using the Starr Soft Support technology as well as other state-of-the-art capabilities in Dryden Flight Research Center's Flight Loads Laboratory.
-Dryden’s is the premier aircraft testing facility in the United States:
+Aircraft manufacturers are invited to test their current and new designs using the Starr Soft Support technology as well as other state-of-the-art capabilities in Armstrong Flight Research Center's Flight Loads Laboratory.
+Armstrong's is the premier aircraft testing facility in the United States:

 - Thermal, structural, ground vibration, and structural mode interaction testing of aircraft and aircraft structural components

 - All testing under one roof for convenience and efficiency

 - A large data acquisition and thermal control system

 - Up to 84 channels of hydraulic load control